Sparx27/fullStackOpen/part0/exercise0-4.md

   Note left of server: The server starts executing the JavaScript code that saves the new note content (on the request's body) into the database

-  server-->>browser: HTTP Response 302 asking browser to redirect to location /exampleapp/notes deactivate server
+  server-->>browser: HTTP Response with Status Code 302 asking browser to redirect to location /exampleapp/notes deactivate server

   browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes